superbrothers/kubernetes-docs/kubectl_create_secret_generic.md

 ## kubectl create secret generic

-Create a secret from a local file, directory or literal value
+Create a secret from a local file, directory, or literal value

 ### Synopsis